 Alcoholism and Emotions Project

-This line of research, funded by the Michael Smith Foundation for Health Research of B.C. and the Canadian Institute for Health Research (CIHR), aims to examine the role of emotions and attributions in influencing the behavioral and health outcomes of recovering alcoholics.
+This line of research, funded by the Michael Smith Foundation for Health Research of B.C. and the Canadian Institute for Health Research (CIHR), examines the role of emotions and attributions in influencing the behavioral and health outcomes of recovering alcoholics.
 The primary goal of the research is to test alcoholics who tend to experience certain self-conscious emotions (e.g., guilt, authentic pride) fare better over the long-term compared to those who experience other self-conscious emotions (e.g., shame, hubristic pride).
-Supporting this hypothesis, research led by Dan Randles found that newly sober alcoholics who nonverbally display shame while discussing the last time they drank (prior to sobriety) are more likely to relapse and decline in health 4 months later, suggesting that shame may be part of a vicious cycle of addiction, and shame displays can be used to predict recovery trajectories (Randles & Tracy, in press).
+Supporting this hypothesis, we found that newly sober alcoholics who nonverbally display shame while discussing the last time they drank (prior to sobriety) are more likely to relapse and decline in health 4 months later, suggesting that shame may be part of a vicious cycle of addiction, and shame displays can be used to predict recovery trajectories (Randles & Tracy, in press).